 We are aware that some marketplace lending providers may seek to rely on exemptions from holding an AFS licence under the Corporations Act (in particular the exemptions under section 911A(2)(a) (acting as a representative) and section 911A(2)(b) (relying on an intermediary authorisation)).

-We consider that there are limitations on the use of these exemptions from holding an AFS licence.
+We consider that there are limitations on the use of these exemptions.
 These limitations prevent marketplace lending providers from operating a managed investment scheme and issuing interests in the scheme in reliance on these exemptions.